Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 The other boxes I used were a smaller cereal box, a brownie mix box, and a 1-lb. pasta box.

-I also had 4 toilet paper tubes and I ended up cutting down a paper towel tube to make 2 other tubes the same size as the toilet paper tubes.
+I had 4 toilet paper tubes.
+I cut down a paper towel tube to make 2 other tubes the same size as the toilet paper tubes.

 How to assemble your desk caddy